JaneliaSciComp/jacs-cm/docs/ComposeDeployment.md

 This deployment should work on any system where Docker is supported.
 Currently, it has only been tested on Scientific Linux 7 and macOS Mojave.

-To install Docker and Docker Compose on Scientific Linux 7, follow [these instructions](InstallingDockerSL7.md).
+To install Docker and Docker Compose on Oracle Linux 8, follow [these instructions](InstallingDockerOL8.md).

 ## Clone This Repo